 Ingredients for 12 Small Baked Potato Puffs:

-(I did a tiny test batch, so I highly recommend doubling or tripling the recipe)
+(I did a tiny test batch, so I highly recommend doubling or

 1 cup cooked, plain mashed potatoes (Yukon or Russet)